Ecem Cumert: SV Alberweiler

+ALG Spor

 In Summer 2021, she went to Turkey again, and joined Gaziantep-based ALG Spor to play in the 2021–22 Women's Super League.

+Fenerbahçe

-In the 2022-23 Turkish Women's Super League season, she transferred to Fenerbahçe S.K..
+In the 2022-23 Turkish Women's Super League season, she transferred to Fenerbahçe S.K.

+Galatasaray

+On 23 August 2024, Cumert signed a one-year contract with Turkish Super League club Galatasaray.

+She signed a new 1-year contract with Galatasaray on July 31, 2025.

 International career

 Cumert played for the German national U-17 team before she switched over to the Turkey national team.
-She played on the Turkey national U-19 team in three matches of the at the 2017 UEFA Under-19 European Championship qualification – Group 10.
+She played in the Turkish national U-19 team in three matches at the 2017 UEFA Under-19 European Championship qualification – Group 10.

 She was admitted to the Turkey national team and debuted internationally in the 2019 FIFA World Cup qualification – UEFA preliminary round – Group 4 match against Montenegro.
 She played in four of the UEFA European Championship 2021 qualifying Group A matches.
 She enjoyed the 2021-22 Women's Super League champion title of her team.